Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 The syntax is:

-DATENAME FileName1 FileName2 where FileName1 is the file to be renamed and filename2 is the mask to name the file to.
-Note that the mask must be entered with an * in it where the * will be replaced with YYMMDD (e.g. DATENAME KSTRN001.MRG *.MRG will rename the file KSTRN001.MRG to 990423.MRG).
+where FileName1 is the file to be renamed and filename2 is the mask to name the file to.
+Note that the mask must be entered with an * in it where the * will be replaced with YYMMDD (e.g. DATENAME KSTRN001.MRG *.MRG will rename the file KSTRN001.MRG to 101514.MRG).

-This utility can be used in MultiStore polling procedures to provide a backup for each day's KSTRN001.MRG so that it can be recovered more easily.
+This program can be used in MultiStore polling procedures to provide a backup for each day's EXTRACT.MRG so that it can be recovered more easily.

 Keystroke POS Point Of Sale Software

-Extract transactions into the file KSTRN001.MRG so they can be imported with the storemrg program.
+Extract transactions into the file EXTRACT.MRG so they can be imported with the Storemrg program.

 Supports most of the standard Keystroke command line switches as well as the following special switches: